-GSK101, a TRPV4 Selective Agonist, Elicits Scratching-Dependent on TRPV4-expression behavior Keratinocytes-Having recorded results that suggest (i) the Trpv4 gene to be necessary for scratching behavior in response to histaminergic pruritogens, (ii) TRPV4 channels in epidermal keratinocytes to be necessary for these behaviors, and (iii) these channels in epidermal keratinocytes to be activated by the G protein-coupled receptors (GPRs) for the respective pruritogens, we next asked the question of sufficiency of TRPV4 activation for scratching behavior.
-We documented that increasing concentrations of small-molecule selective TRPV4 activator, GSK101, evoked itch behavior with increasing frequency (Fig. 5A).
-In a Trpv4 pan-null knockout mouse, there was only a marginal, non-significant increase in scratching behavior in response to 65ng GSK101 vs WT or Trpv4 pan-null knockout control, indicating minimal offtarget effects of GSK101 as a pruritogen in-vivo.
+tors for the respective pruritogens, we next asked the question of sufficiency of TRPV4 activation for scratching behavior.
+We documented that increasing concentrations of small-moleculeselective TRPV4 activator, GSK101, evoked itch behavior with increasing frequency (Fig. 5A).
+In a Trpv4 pan-null knock-out mouse, there was only a marginal, non-significant increase in scratching behavior in response to 65 ng of GSK101 versus WT or Trpv4 pan-null knock-out control, indicating minimal offtarget effects of GSK101 as a pruritogen in vivo.
 Thus, scratching behavior, at the organismal level, can be evoked by selective activation of TRPV4.
-Importantly, we verified that oil-induced Trpv4 cKO mice scratched not different from WT mice in response to GSK101.
-We also showed that Trpv4 cKO mice induced with tamoxifen showed no significant increase in scratching behavior in response to intradermal injection of GSK101 vs WT or Trpv4 cKO control (Fig. 5A).
+Importantly, we verified that oil-induced Trpv4 cKO mice scratched not differently from WT mice in response to GSK101.
+We also showed that Trpv4 cKO mice induced with tamoxifen showed no significant increase in scratching behavior in response to intradermal injection of GSK101 versus WT or Trpv4 cKO control (Fig. 5A).
 This finding is highly relevant because it suggests that direct activation of TRPV4 channels, expressed by keratinocytes, by intradermal injection of GSK101 leads to scratching behavior in live animals.
 This is critically dependent on TRPV4 expression by skin keratinocytes.
-Therefore, we decided next to assess keratinocytes' response to selective activation of TRPV4.
-We did record a dose-response relationship of the resulting Ca++ signal to GSK101 concentrations (Fig. 5B).
-This signal could be significantly attenuated when using two TRPV4-selective inhibitors, GSK205 or GSK219 (Fig. 5, C-D).
-Overall, these GSK101-related findings leave open the possibility of a co-contributory role of TRPV4 signaling in sensory neurons or other itch-relevant cells, but together with our data, as presented in Figs 1-4, make the case for an important role for TRPV4 in epidermal forefront signaling as a "pruriceptor-TRP" ion channel in epidermal keratinocytes.
+Therefore, we decided next to assess keratinocyte response to selective activation of TRPV4.
+We did record a dose-response relationship of the resulting Ca^{2+} signal to GSK101 concentrations (Fig. 5B).
+This signal could be significantly attenuated when using two TRPV4-selective inhibitors, GSK205 or GSK219 (Fig. 5, C and D).
+Overall, these GSK101-related findings leave open the possibility of a co-contributory role of TRPV4 signaling in sensory neurons or other itch-relevant cells but together with our data, as presented in Figs. 1-4, make the case for an important role for TRPV4 in epidermal forefront signaling as a "pruriceptor-TRP" ion channel in epidermal keratinocytes.